nadammar/rfm_customer_segmentation/README.md

 # RFM Customer Segmentation

-This repository demonstrates a complete workflow for **customer segmentation using RFM (Recency, Frequency, Monetary) analysis** combined with **machine learning clustering** in PySpark.
-The focus is on identifying valuable customer segments for marketing and business insights.
-# RFM Customer Segmentation

 This repository presents a comprehensive workflow for **customer segmentation using RFM (Recency, Frequency, Monetary) analysis** enhanced with **machine learning clustering techniques** in PySpark.
 The main objective is to identify and understand customer behavior patterns to drive marketing strategies and improve business outcomes.

 ---